-Five Influential Game Music Composers to Celebrate International Women’s Day
+Five Female Game Composers to Celebrate International Women’s Day

 This Tuesday the 8th of March marks International Women‘s Day, a day where we reflect upon, appreciate, and celebrate women from all walks of life.
 No doubt we all personally know so many incredible women – whether they are family, friends, colleagues, or role-models.
 Within the games industry (which has been male-dominated since its inception), there are many influential women who have shaped the videogame series we have come to know and love.